 This means microscopic viruses and some harmful contaminants won’t be filtered from the water.
 If you are ready to discount this health risk, you can remove the reverse osmosis membrane to maintain the optimum amount of essential minerals in filtered water.

-Can The Minerals Be Added Back?
+Can the Minerals Be Reintroduced?

 1. Biocompatible Water Filtration